igabriel85/maap-jupyter-ascend/README.md

-# Docker container for MAAP Eclipse Che Jupyter workspace
+# Repository for the Jupyter IDE devfile

-This repository contains the Dockerfile and associated files for building a Docker container for the MAAP Eclipse Che workspace.
+This repository contains only the devfile and workspace associated with the Jupyter IDE.
+It doen't containe the dockerfile necessary to build the docker image for the MAAP Jupyter IDE.
+Please consult the [IDE repository](https://gitlab.dev.info.uvt.ro/sage/maap/maap-jupyter-ide).
-It is based on the Universal developer image UBI8 provided by Red Hat.
-Workspace is running on Python 3.10.13 and conda environment.

 # Building the Docker container